ADULTS, COUPLES

 Professional registration: UKCP Languages spoken: English Availability: Blackheath (Wednesdays 9-3pm) and Online Fees: Couples – £120 | 50 minutes.
 Individuals – £100 | 50 minutes

-Ben'’s approach and specialisms
+Ben’s approach and specialisms

 Ben works from a Transactional Analysis (TA) perspective, a therapeutic approach that explores how our early experiences shape the beliefs we hold about ourselves, the way we communicate, and the relationships we create throughout life.